 The Group is exposed to inflation risk since assets linked to the CPI exceed liabilities linked to the CPI.
-The net carrying amount of all CPIlinked assets and liabilities changes according to changes in the CPI at any given time and all changes in the CPI affect the Group's profit and loss through interest income.
+The net carrying amount of all CPI-linked assets and liabilities changes according to changes in the CPI at any given time and all changes in the CPI affect the Group's profit and loss through interest income.
 The inflation risk inherent in the trading book positions is captured through the interest rate risk of the positions.
-In 2020, the Bank adjusted its policy regarding inflation imbalance so that it now aims to maintain an inflation imbalance that minimises the effect of unanticipated changes in the CPI on the Bank's capital ratio and considers such a position as neutral.
-The Bank still allows the imbalance to vary around the neutral position, but the adjusted policy means the Bank tends to maintain a positive inflation imbalance rather than keeping the size of CPI-linked assets and liabilities matched.
-The inflation imbalance in the banking book rose in the first half of 2020 but fell again in the second half of the year, amounting to ISK 21.8bn at the end of the year compared to ISK 19.6bn at year-end 2019.
-Exhibit 5.6 shows the development of the Group's banking book inflation imbalance in 2020.
+The inflation imbalance in the banking book fell in 2021, mainly due to a shrinking portfolio of inflation-linked assets in the second half of the year.
+Exhibit 5.6 shows the development of the Group's banking book inflation imbalance in 2021.